 Manage your accommodation expectations and prepare as needed

-If you walk in Spring/Autumn it’s easy, and you don’t generally need to book ahead (except for some small and very popular Albergues like Casa Fernanda on the Camino Portuguese Central).
-The accommodations we stayed in were usually only 25 to 30 per cent full.
-Once, we even had a 16-bed Albergue all to ourselves.
-If you want to walk in Winter, be aware that some accommodations will be closed.
-In Summer, some accommodations may need to be pre-booked.
+If you walk in Spring (March/April) or Autumn (October/November), it’s easy, and you don’t generally need to book ahead (except for some small and very popular albergues like Casa Fernanda on the Camino Portuguese Central).
+The accommodations we stayed in (in April) were usually only 25 to 30 percent full.
+Once, we even had a 16-bed albergue all to ourselves.

 What accommodation can I find along the Camino Portuguese?